 I’m an attorney with Katherman, Briggs & Greenberg, where I practice personal injury law.
 I believe my clients are people, not cases.
 I’ve represented hundreds of injured clients over the last 20+ years, having advocated for those clients and their families in complex injury claims involving severe injuries.
 Along the way, I’ve handled numerous trials and arbitrations, successfully achieving large verdicts.

 I’m a shameless technology enthusiast, and use my expertise to achieve the best results for my clients.
-I speak locally and nationally on legal and technology topics, including at the ABA TECHSHOW in Chicago, and at the MacTrack Legal conference in Orlando.
+I speak locally and nationally on legal and technology topics, including at the ABA TECHSHOW in Chicago, the MacTrack Legal conference in Orlando, and the Legal X Conference in Park City, Utah.
 You can find my writings on technology at 40Tech.com or follow me on Twitter at @40Tech.

 Clients are regularly referred to me by past and current clients, other attorneys, and doctors.
 Through the endorsement of other attorneys, I’ve achieved an “AV-Preeminent” peer review rating from Martindale-Hubbell.
 I’ve also been admitted to the Million Dollar Advocates Forum, a forum reserved only for attorneys who have obtained civil verdicts or settlements in excess of one million dollars.
 Less than 1% of all the attorneys in the United States are members.